bassoy/papers/ttm-extended/misc/review.md

     * FIST-HOSVD focuses on combining TTM and Gram kernels within the context of the ST-HOSVD algorithm.
 It also proposes an in-place transpose algorithm in order to avoid allocating intermediate TTM results.
     * Hence, the scope of FIST-HOSVD and our paper does not overlap.
-    * Benchmarking memory usage is not required as no additional memory is allocated.
-All our proposed algorithms perform in-place multiplications.
+    * Benchmarking memory usage is not required as no additional memory is allocated in any of our proposed in-place algorithms.

 [x] What is the point of including Cases 1-5 on page 4 and Table 1, since those are for order 1 or 2 tensors (i.e., vectors or matrices) and fall into standard linear algebra use-cases?